This post may contain affiliate links. Please read our disclosure policy.

 - If the peas are frozen, soak them in cold water to defrost them while you begin cooking.

-- Put 2 teaspoons of the oil in a large skillet set over high hear.
+- Put 2 teaspoons of the oil in a large skillet (affiliate link) set over high hear.
 When hot, add the onion, carrot and bell pepper and cook, stirring occasionally, until they soften and begin to brown, 5 to 10 minutes.
 Lower the heat if the mixture begins to scorch.
 Transfer the vegetables to a bowl and toss in the ham.

 - Put the remaining 2 teaspoons oil in the skillet and then the garlic and ginger.
 Stir once or twice and after about 20 seconds, begin to add the rice a little at a time, breaking up any clumps with your fingers and stirring well to combine everything.
 Add the peas and cook for 1 – 2 minutes, stirring often.